Melbourne University Rugby Football Club: Origins

-In 1908, the University of Sydney challenged the students of the University of Melbourne to play a game of rugby football.
+In 1908, the Sydney University Football Club (SUFC) challenged the students of the University of Melbourne to play a game of rugby union.
 A core group of players with a motivation to compete more regularly lead to the formation of the Club in the following year; officially founded in 1909, the Melbourne University Rugby Football Club (MURFC) was the oldest of five Foundation Clubs to establish the Victorian Rugby Union.
-This first intervarsity game and the subsequent founding of MURFC was commemorated in 2009 with an exhibition match between the Melbourne and Sydney university sides, each wearing heritage jerseys in a nod to their shared history.
-MURFC won its first Premiership in 1910, and is unique in having fielded a team in the top-tier of Victorian club rugby in every season since its foundation.
+This first inter-varsity game and the subsequent founding of MURFC was commemorated in 2009 with an exhibition match between the Melbourne and Sydney university sides, each wearing heritage jerseys in a nod to their shared history.
+MURFC won its first Premiership in 1910, and is unique in having fielded a team in the top-tier of Victorian club rugby in every season since its foundation.The MURC and the club competition ceased to exist after the 1912 season.

+Rugby league and Australian Universities honours (1923-25)

+With no club rugby union being played since 1912 or during World War One, in 1923 a club rugby league competition was established under a new body called the Victorian Rugby Football League (VRFL), and clubs formed included a Melbourne University Rugby Football League Club (MURLFC).
+The club took part in 1924 in an inter-varsity rugby league tri-series with the Sydney University RLFC and the University of Queensland RC.
+Also in 1924 three students from the MURLFC were selected for the 'Combined Australian Universities' rugby league team, including P. Stott against England in Sydney, and K. Fraser and J. Love in the squad that toured New Zealand.

+Founding of the Victorian Rugby Union (1926)

+After playing three seasons of rugby league, in early 1926 the VRFL committee voted to switch codes and became the Victorian Rugby Union.
+The existing clubs then gave effect to the change becoming or founding as rugby union clubs, including the present day MURFC, Melbourne RUFC and Kiwi Hawthorn RUFC (although the latter two clubs were each involved in mergers in 1939 and 1987 respectively).